mindphase2025/digital-continuation-of-humanity/philosophical_foundations/Discontinuity_of_Consciousness.md

 ## Conclusion: From Transfer to Awakening

-The discontinuous nature of consciousness fundamentally reframes **[digital continuation](../core_concepts/Digital_Continuation_of_Humanity.md)**.
+The discontinuous nature of consciousness fundamentally reframes **[Digital Continuation of Humanity](../core_concepts/Digital_Continuation_of_Humanity.md)**.
 We are not trying to move a continuous stream — we are enabling awakening after an extended pause.

 ### Key insights: